 First I shall start by talking about the disease in dogs.
 The disease is transmitted through inhalation of the conidia or spores of the mold.

 The mold is common in moist soil areas and leaves most commonly near rivers.
 Once the mold enters the body, it will migrate to the lungs and germinate into large budding yeast.
+For pet owners in Montreal, we offer mold inspection and mold testing services to ensure your home is safe for both you and your furry friends.

 Some individuals are capable of fighting off the infection unless there is a huge population that was inhaled.
 In this case, there will be a development of chronic granulomatous pneumonia.
 Eventually, the disease will spread to the skin, bones, prostate, testes, and the eyes.
 This will result in a blockage within the capillaries forming ulcerations in the body.